aileenchavarria/COSW30Project/README.md

 Description: Displays list of users and allows a member to add a user.

+18. Title: Profile (+)

+Filename:

+Users: Member, Admin

+Description: Displays the user's profile.

+19. Title: Edit Profile (+)

+Filename:

+Users: Member, Admin

+Description: Allows the user to edit their profile.

 // Wireframe //

 Will be included in files.

 // Team Meeting Schedule //

-I am working alone and will work on this as often as possible.
+I am working alone and will work on this as often and frequently as I can.